-This volume explores the abiding intellectual inertia in scientific psychology in relation to the discipline’s engagement with problematic beliefs and assumptions underlying mainstream research practices, despite repeated critical analysis which reveal the weaknesses, and some cases complete inappropriateness, of these methods.
+This volume explores the abiding intellectual inertia in scientific psychology in relation to the discipline’s engagement with problematic beliefs and assumptions underlying mainstream research practices, despite repeated critical analyses which reveal the weaknesses, and in some cases complete inappropriateness, of these methods.
 Such paradigmatic inertia is especially troublesome for a scholarly discipline claiming status as a science.

 Table of Contents

 1. Introduction (James T. Lamiell and Kathleen L. Slaney)

 2.On the Systemic Misuse of Statistical Methods Within Mainstream Psychology (James T. Lamiell)

 3. Psychology’s Inertia: Epistemological and Ethical Implications (Fiona Hibberd)

 4. Intransigence in Mainstream Thinking About Psychological Measurement (Richard E. Hohn)

 5. Persistent Disregard for the Inadequacies of Null Hypothesis Significance Testing and the Viable Alternative of Observation Oriented Modeling (James W. Grice, Rafaele Huntjens, and Hailey Johnson)

 6. On the Interpretative Nature of Quantitative Methods and Psychology’s Resistance to Qualitative Methods (Donna Tafreshi)

 7. Is There a Waning Appetite for Critical Methodology in Psychology?
 (Kathleen L. Slaney)